xybruceliu/thought-kit/README.md

 See the `thought_kit/examples/` directory for more examples:

-- `simple_thought_generation.py`: Basic thought generation with memory context
+- `api_thought_generation.py`: Basic thought generation with memory context
-- `simple_thought_operation.py`: Using ThoughtOperator to perform operations on thoughts
+- `api_thought_operation.py`: Using ThoughtOperator to like thoughts with weight management
+- `api_thought_articulation.py`: Articulating thoughts into coherent responses

 ## License